XScale: PXA986/PXA988

 After XScale and Sheeva, the PXA98x uses the third CPU core design, this time licensed directly from ARM, in form of dual core Cortex A9 application processors utilized by devices like Samsung Galaxy Tab 3 7.0.

-PXA1088

-It is a quad core Cortex A7 application processor with Vivante GPU.

 IXC

 IXC1100

 The IXC1100 processor features clock speeds at 266, 400, and 533 MHz, a 133 MHz bus, 32 KB of instruction cache, 32 KB of data cache, and 2 KB of mini-data cache.
 It is also designed for low power consumption, using 2.4 W at 533 MHz.
 The chip comes in the 35 mm PBGA package.

 IOP

 The IOP line of processors is designed to allow computers and storage devices to transfer data and increase performance by offloading I/O functionality from the main CPU of the device.
 The IOP3XX processors are based on the XScale architecture and designed to replace the older 80219 sd and i960 family of chips.
 There are ten different IOP processors currently available: IOP303, IOP310, IOP315, IOP321, IOP331, IOP332, IOP333, IOP341, IOP342 and IOP348.
 Clock speeds range from 100 MHz to 1.2 GHz.
 The processors also differ in PCI bus type, PCI bus speed, memory type, maximum memory allowable, and the number of processor cores.